 Councilmembers may request that any item listed under "Consent Calendar" be removed from the Consent Calendar, and Council will then take action separately on this item.
 A member of the public may request that an item listed under "Consent Calendar" be removed and Council action taken separately on the item; however, the City Council must concur in such a request.
-Items that are removed ("pulled") by members of the Council for discussion will typically be heard near the end of the agendaimmediately after the consent calendar is approved unless the majority of the Council chooses an earlier or later time.
+Items that are removed ("pulled") by members of the Council for discussion will typically be heard immediately after the consent calendar is approved unless the majority of the Council chooses a later time.